loop

 after the next inner loop.

-* `:when condition` - only evaluates the loop body when condition
+* `:when condition` -- only evaluates the current loop body when

 The `loop` macro always evaluates to nil.